etineh/TopStar/README.md

 This project was a major milestone during my learning journey.
 I gained practical experience in:

-* Connecting Android apps to Spring boot backend.
+* Integrating Android apps with a Spring Boot backend.
+* Implementing live chat and video call features for real-time user interaction.
-* Managing user sessions and data.
+* Managing user sessions and handling authentication securely.
-* Building user interfaces and handling app navigation.
+* Designing user-friendly interfaces and navigating between screens effectively.
-* Handling images and network-based data.
+* Loading and displaying images efficiently, and handling network-based data.
+* and lot more!

 ---